 - Everyone on the team can name the policy owner and knows where the policy lives

-- New tool requests go through a defined approval path (even if it's just a Slack message to the policy owner)
+- New tool requests go through a defined approval path (even if it is just a Slack message to the policy owner)

 - At least one person has read the incident playbook and knows the first three steps